microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-overview.md

 ### 2. Directory (Azure AD) extensions

-[Directory extensions](/graph/api/resources/extensionProperty) provide developers with a strongly typed, discoverable and filterable extension experience for directory objects.
+[Directory extensions](/graph/api/resources/extensionProperty) provide developers with a strongly-typed, discoverable and filterable extension experience for directory objects.

 Directory extensions are first registered on an application through the [Create extensionProperty](/graph/api/application-post-extensionproperty) operation and must be explicitly targeted to specific directory objects.
 After the application has been consented to by a user or an admin, the extension properties become immediately accessible in the tenant.
 All authorized applications in the tenant can read and write data on any extension properties defined on an instance of the target directory object.